TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 **When you are just visiting**

-You can visit certain areas of our Site without revealing who you are or logging into our Site.

-When you visit our Site as a Guest or Member, we collect Session Data through cookies and pixel tags.
+When you visit our Site as a Guest or Member, we collect Session Data.

 When using the Orbitz mobile site or applications, you may search for Products and Services in the area in which you are located.
 If you choose to do so, depending on the mobile device or application you are using, we may collect your geo-location information to search for the applicable Products and Services or to personalize and improve your individual viewing experiences on our Site and provide information that may be of interest to you.
 You may at any time disable our collection and use of your location information by turning location services off at the device level.

 **When you register as a Member**

-When you register with us as a Member, we collect Personal Information that is necessary to provide Products and Services.
-You must provide your name and e-mail address.
-You also must choose a password, which will be required to gain access to portions of our Site reserved for Member use.
-We might also request your home zip code.
+When you register with us as a Member, you must provide your name and e-mail address.
+You must choose a password, which will be required to gain access to portions of our Site reserved for Member use.
+We may also request your home zip code.
 You may elect to provide other information.
 Such information may include, for example, gender, activities and lifestyle preferences or preferred destinations.

 **When you Book Products or Services as a Member**